zhilinfan/AIED2026-Explainable-Dialogue-System/README.md

 | Peak Learning Rate | 5e-5 |

 ## A3.
-Two-Level Attribution
+Hierarchical Attribution

-This section provides the implementation of the **Two-Level Attribution Method** for explaining Large Language Model (LLM) outputs in multi-turn dialogue systems.
+This section provides the implementation of the **Hierarchical Attribution Method** for explaining Large Language Model (LLM) outputs in multi-turn dialogue systems.

 ### Overview

-The two-level attribution method identifies which dialogue evidence contributes to LLM-generated outputs:
+The hierarchical attribution method identifies which dialogue evidence contributes to LLM-generated outputs:

 - **Level 1: Turn-Level Attribution** - Identifies the most influential dialogue turn using marginal likelihood gain
 - **Level 2: Sentence-Level Attribution** - Identifies key sentences within the selected turn